jvillenap/CMS-Secured-by-Blockchain/README.md

 ## Oracle Visul Builder Studio
 Oracle Visual Builder Studio allows you to rapidly create and extend applications using a visual development environment with integrated agile and collaborative development, version control, and continuous delivery automation.
-In this HOL we will use this tool only to configure and deploy a precreated web aplication used as a main application to manage our documents.
-This application is the one who will interact with blockchain and the buckets where docuemnts will be stored.
+In this HoL we will use this tool only to configure and deploy a precreated web aplication used as a main application to manage our documents.
+This application is the one who will interact with blockchain and the buckets where documents will be stored.

 If you want to know more about Visual Builder Studio please click [here](https://www.oracle.com/application-development/visual-builder-studio/)

 If you want to know more about the low-code development tool used to create the web aplication, please click [here](https://docs.oracle.com/en/cloud/paas/app-builder-cloud/visual-builder-developer/index.html)

 ## Oracle Storage Buckets
+Oracle Cloud Infrastructure (OCI) has a huge catalog of storage services.
+In this HoL we are going to use one of this services, Oracle Object Storage buckets, where the content of our documents will be stored, while its metadata will be stored and managed in blockchain.
+Documents will be stored and retrieved directly by our Web Application, which will make use of the API REST offered by OCI Storage buckets.

 # Steps to execute the HoL